At sea: Passengers off California await virus test results

 A military helicopter crew lowered test kits onto the 951-foot (290-meter) Grand Princess by rope and later retrieved them for analysis at a lab as the vessel lay at sea off San Francisco, under orders to keep its distance from shore.
 Princess Cruises said 45 people were selected for testing.

-Authorities undertook the testing after a passenger on a previous voyage of the hip died of the coronavirus and at least four others became infected.
+Authorities undertook the testing after a passenger on a previous voyage of the ship died of the coronavirus and at least four others became infected.

 “The ship will not come on shore until we appropriately assess the passengers,” California Gov. Gavin Newsom said.